KeppyMarbles/kepstructor/README.md

 Re-orders entity IDs of selection to create a valid Moving Platform
 - Activation: Select desired MP parts (Door_Elevator, markers, triggers), then click the icon

+## map2csx

+Converts all .map files in `Constructor/constructor/map2csx` to .csx
+- Activation: Create the folder and add .map files to it.
+(Re)start Constructor and click the icon

 ## Hot Reload Plugins

-Optional; for development purposes.
+For development purposes.
 Re-execs plugin scripts when they change
 - Activation: Check "Enabled" in the plugin dialog